 While most people realize that creating strong WiFi settings and securing home computers and mobile phones is important, they don’t update or change the security settings on all of their IoT devices.
 These weak default passwords and settings make it easy for hackers to gain access to your devices and your personal information.

 Here are three simple steps you can take to protect yourself from cyber criminals accessing your information:

-- Change the manufacturer’s default user names for all of the devices that connect to the internet and change the passwords.
+- Change the manufacturer’s default usernames and passwords.
 Be sure to create a strong, unique password.

 As always, it’s important to ensure that you download and maintain security software for your home computers and stay on top of updates to the operating systems on your computer and phone too.
-With the number of IoT devices installed worldwide predicted to be more than 20 billion by next year, protecting your information and devices from hackers is a good use of the time you saved not having to vacuum or hand-write that grocery list.
+Download the CBA’s Consumer Cyber Security Toolkit for more tips.